Turner syndrome can affect the proper development of several body systems. A number of complications may occur, including:

 - Hearing loss.
 Hearing loss is common among girls or women with Turner syndrome.
 In some cases, this is due to the gradual loss of nerve function.
 Also, slight abnormalities in the shape of the skull increase the risk of frequent middle ear infections and hearing loss related to these infections.

 - Immune disorders.
 Girls and women with Turner syndrome have an increased risk of certain immune system disorders, including a condition that causes an underactive thyroid (hypothyroidism).
 This disorder results in the low production of hormones important for controlling heart rate, growth and metabolism.
-There's also an increased risk of wheat intolerance (celiac disease) and type 1 diabetes, a condition that affects how your body processes carbohydrates in food.
+There's also an increased risk of diabetes, inflammatory bowel disease, and wheat intolerance (celiac disease), a condition that affects how your body processes carbohydrates in food.

 - Dental problems.
 Poor or abnormal tooth development may lead to a greater risk of tooth loss.
 The shape of the roof of the mouth and lower jaw often results in crowded teeth and a poorly aligned bite.